Ibuprofen is a type of anti-inflammatory pain reliever.

 - high blood pressure

-There can be extra risks if you take ibuprofen when you are over 65, or have an ulcer, so discuss this with your doctor.
-Ibuprofen, like all NSAIDs, can also make heart disease worse - talk to your doctor before taking ibuprofen if you have any concerns.
+There can be extra risks if you take ibuprofen when you are over 65 - or have an gastro-oesophageal reflux disease ('reflux') or an ulcer, so discuss this with your doctor.
+Ibuprofen, like all NSAIDs, can also make heart, liver or kidney disease worse.
+Talk to your doctor before taking ibuprofen if you have asthma, are already taking low-dose asprin to preent heart disease, if you're pregnant or breastfeeding.

 Serious side effects of ibuprofen that need immediate medical attention include: